CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 1. It provides an efficient method for checking what files are present
 2. Including ths information prevents extraneous HTTP requests that would result in 404 errors.

-Availablity takes the form of a bitstream with one bit per node in consideration.
+Availability takes the form of a bitstream with one bit per node in consideration.
 A 1 indicates that a tile/content/subtree is available at this node.
 Meanwhile, a 0 indicates that no tile/content/subtree is available at this node.

 For cases where all nodes are available or all nodes are unavailable, the `constant` property should be used instead of storing a full bitstream.
 For example, `constant: 0` indicates that all bits are 0 and no bitstream must be stored.